-An annual level in the upper 8,000s for foal crop had been maintained since 1997, but a declining trend began in 2003 and, as a result, 6,902 thoroughbred foals were registered in 2016.
+An annual level in the upper 8,000s for foal crop had been maintained since 1997, but a declining trend began in 2003 and, 7,387 thoroughbred foals were registered in 2019.
 This is approximately the same number of foals as that of the late 1970s.
 This is a result of shifting from quantity to quality, as well as the steep decline in the demand for thoroughbreds caused by the closure of a number of Racing by Local Governments racecourses.